 Symptoms of the coronavirus can be a fever, coughing, breathing difficulties, headache, lethargy, reduced sense of smell and taste, and muscle pain.
 A sore throat, runny or stuffy nose and sneezing may also be symptoms in some cases.

 If you develop symptoms of a coronavirus infection, you should stay at home and arrange for testing.
 This also applies if you are vaccinated.

 COVID-19, a cold or influenza?

-The symptoms caused by the coronavirus resemble those seen with the flu and can be difficult to distinguish between.
-Hence, the rule of thumb now is to go for a test once you experience symptoms of a respiratory infection.
+The symptoms caused by the coronavirus resemble those seen with the flu or a regular cold, and can be difficult to distinguish between.
+Hence, the rule of thumb is to go for a test once you experience symptoms of a respiratory infection.

 Children who develop symptoms

 Children with a runny or stuffy nose only, or with chronic respiratory tract symptoms, do not need to stay at home.
-Children who develop symptoms of COVID-19 should stay at home and not go to school/kindergarten until their general health has improved.
+Children who develop symptoms of COVID-19 should stay at home and not go to school/kindergarten until their general health condition has improved.
 They can go back to school/kindergarten when only mild symptoms linger, such as a runny nose or a mild cough.

 When can young persons and adults return to school/work?

-Young persons and adults should take a negative test for the coronavirus prior too returning to school or work, If you have substantial symptoms and your general condition is weak, you should stay at home until your general condition has improved and you have not had a fever for 24 hours (without having taken antipyretics against fever).
+Young persons and adults should take a negative test for the coronavirus prior too returning to school or work, If you have substantial symptoms and your general condition is reduced, you should stay at home until your general health condition has improved and you have not had a fever for 24 hours (without having taken antipyretics against fever).